rand3289/OutNet/readme.md

 };
 ```

+Since one does not want to expose ALL available local services on the internet, OutNet does not discover local services.
+Local services can register with OutNet or be added via configuration files.
+Service descriptions have to contain routable (public/external) IP addresses instead of host names.
+If OutNet determines your service is behind a NAT router and IP is a non-routable IP, it will replace your non-routable IP with it's own external routable IP when listing your service.
+In addition, OutNet will open a port in the router via UPnP protocol that will allow your service to accept connections.

+OutNet can be based on existing standards.
+For example, list of services can be based on modified service URL format of DNS-SD (section 4.1.2 of rfc6763), SLP (section 4.1 of rfc2608), Bonjour, SSDP or MDNS.
+Service description has to contain at least the following: type of service (ex: printer), actual protocol (ex:ipp), internet protocol (tcp or udp), service instance description, IP and port number.
+Since no host names are used, service description encoding can be limited to printable ASCII characters with the exception of service instance description where UTF-8 can be used.
+IP:port can be binary.
+Maximum field lengths are TBD.
+DNS-SD limits service names to 15 characters.
+Instead of (logical) type of service + protocol, one can use a type + subtype or type+class.
+Alternatively attributes can describe the service via key-value pairs.
+Other format possibilities are "service priority", "extended attribute", "path" or type of data (block/stream/file/list/key-value pair/etc...)
+Examples: "printer:lpr:8.8.8.8:4321:2nd floor printer"
+Here is the same device, different protocol:  "printer:ipp:8.8.8.8:4321:2nd floor printer"
+Key-value pairs are described in rfc6763 section 6.

 * Mechanisms/protocols required to implement this service are HTTP 1.1, UPnP and digital signatures.
 * OutNet runs as a REST service over HTTP to bypass some firewalls and network restrictions.
 It can run on different port numbers that can change over time.
-Your other services do not have to run over HTTP.
+Your other services do not have to run over HTTP or TCP.
 * OutNet can sign responses with a private key and supply a public key for signature verification.
 * OutNet can deny connections to external/routable IPs if frequency of requests coming from them is high.
+* Any service can register itself with OutNet by signing it's URL with the same private key OutNet is using and sending the signed URL to the local instance of OutNet.
+* Local services can register with OutNet using multicast at which point they receive OutNet's unicast address for querying.
-* OutNet has a peer list for your other local distributed services.
-They can find peers by querying it.
+* OutNet has a peer list for your other local services.
+They can find their peers by querying a local OutNet instance.
 * OutNet should include itself in the service list.
 This advertises the external/routable/public IP for other services to use.
 * OutNet is capable of "opening a port in your router" via UPnP in order to be accessible from outside of your network.
 * It can "open" additional ports for your distributed services to accept connections.